3devo/ChildbusBootloader/PROTOCOL.md

 `GET_PROTOCOL_VERSION` command
 ------------------------------
-This command returns the protocol version implemented by the slave split into a major and minor part.
+This command returns the protocol version implemented by the child split into a major and minor part.
 For example, version 1.0 would be 0x01, 0x00, while version 10.2 would be 0x0a, 0x02.